mspiekermann/eclipse-edc.github.io/content/en/documentation/for-contributors/_index.md

 ### 4.2 Writing a custom data plane extension (sink/source)

 The EDC Data Plane is build on top of the *Data Plane Framework (DPF)*, which can be used for building custom data planes.
  The framework has extensibility points for supporting different data sources and sinks (e.g., S3, HTTP, Kafka) and can perform direct streaming between different source and sink types.

 Detailed documentation about writing a custom data plane extension can be found [here](./data-plane/data-plane-extensions.md).

 ### 4.3 Writing a custom data plane (using only DPS)

-Since the communication between control plane and data plane is well defined in the [DPS](#41-data-plane-signaling) protocol, it's possible to write a data plane from scratch (without using EDC and [DPF](./data-plane/data-plane-extensions.md#2-the-data-plane-framework)) and make it work with the EDC control plane.
+Since the communication between control plane and data plane is well-defined in the [DPS](#41-data-plane-signaling) protocol, it's possible to write a data plane from scratch (without using EDC and [DPF](./data-plane/data-plane-extensions.md#2-the-data-plane-framework)) and make it work with the EDC control plane.

 Detailed documentation about writing a custom data plane be found [here](./data-plane/custom-data-plane.md).